Kirill Marchenko Game Preview: Blue Jackets vs. Maple Leafs

 Marchenko Stats vs. the Maple Leafs

-- On the defensive side, the Maple Leafs are allowing 103 total goals (3.4 per game) which ranks 18th in the NHL.
+- The Maple Leafs have conceded 108 goals in total (3.4 per game), which ranks 16th in the league in goals allowed.

 |2023-2024 Season